portal-cornell/interact/README.md

 1. Set the `base_dev_dir` to your working directory in all of the config files

-2. Create a new directory for data under interact so that the repo has the following structure:
+2. **Create the data directory**: Create a new directory called `"data"` under interact so that the repo has the following structure:

   ### Repo Structure
   ```
   ├── config